facebook/netconsd/README.md

 $ ./netconsd ./modules/printer.so
 ```

-Netconsd will always listen on `INADDR_ANY` and `IN6ADDR_ANY`.
-So far there's been
+Netconsd will listen on `INADDR_ANY` and `IN6ADDR_ANY`, unless you pass a
-no reason to make that configurable: if you care, open an issue and we will.
+specific IPv4 or IPv6 address to listen on using the `-a` argument.

+Note that some systems (at least, OpenBSD) do not allow dual stack sockets at
+all, so as currently written netconsd is only capable of receiving IPv6
+netconsole packets on those systems.

 ### Setting up the client